Cloudmage/Getting-and-Cleaning-Data-Project/CodeBook.md

 * "activity_labels.txt": Links the class labels with their activity name

 ## Variables used

+These are the variables used within the run_analysis.R script and their descriptions

 * 'datatrain' merged data from "train/X_train.txt", "train/y_train.txt" and "subject_train.txt"
 * 'datatest' merged data from  "test/X_test.txt", "test/y_test.txt" and "subject_test.txt"